 What REALLY works

 Other safe and helpful ways to break out of a life slump include committing to an exercise routine, eating a healthy diet, getting enough rest, and joining new groups.
-By taking control of your life you will not only experience a decrease in stress, but might also serendipitously come in to new knowledge and answers to your problems.
+By taking control of your life you will not only experience a decrease in stress, but might also learn new knowledge and answers to your problems.

 While it can be incredibly tempting to take perceived “short cuts” in life, you may not want to employ this thinking when it comes to your mental health.
 The truth is that the overwhelming majority of life issues and problems can be resolved without controversial surgeries and/or risky pharmaceutical drugs, and positive results can be achieved by increased exercise, better diet and rest, and possibly working 1-1 with a mental health professional.